Hooteroll?: Cover

 The cover art is a painting by Abdul Mati Klarwein titled Saint John.
 The same painting is also on the cover of the Jam & Spoon album Kaleidoscope.
-Other paintings by Klarwein were used for the cover and gatefold art of the Miles Davis album Bitches Brew.
+Other paintings by Klarwein were used for the cover and gatefold art of the Miles Davis album Bitches Brew, as well as Santana's album Abraxas.

-The inside cover of the album depicts a photograph of Jerry Garcia and Howard Wales smoking on an outdoor sofa.
-The photo is evidently reversed as Jerry Garcia's missing finger appears on his left as opposed to his right hand.

 Different versions of the album

 Hooteroll? was originally released in 1971 as an LP on the Douglas Records label.
 In 1987 it was released on CD and cassette by Rykodisc Records.
 This version of the album has a markedly different track listing from the LP, with two songs added and one removed.
 In 1992 the CD was reissued by Grateful Dead Records.
 On September 14, 2010, Douglas Records reissued the album again, restoring the missing track "A Trip to What Next" (and retaining the two added to the 1987 CD), and adding two live bonus tracks from the Palace Theatre in Providence, Rhode Island recorded on January 28, 1972.
 The song "Da Birg Song" is listed on this version as "Da Bird Song".
 Also, the song "DC-502" had a 0:44 keyboard intro on the original vinyl LP which was cut on the CD versions.